serokell/blog-posts/typescript-for-haskellers/article.md

 a.x; // Property 'x' does not exist on type 'A'.
 ```

-### Mapped types, Conditional types and Type families
+### Mapped types, conditional types, and type families

-One useful type functionality of TypeScript are Mapped and Conditional types.
+One useful type functionality of TypeScript are mapped and conditional types.
-They give us really flexible ability to modify existing types or create now one.
+They give us flexibility to modify existing types or create new ones.

 #### Mapped types

-Mapped types allows you to create new types based on old types transforming them in some way.
+Mapped types allows you to create new types based on old types by transforming them in some way.
 The syntax looks like `[set of field names]: type;`.
-For example, you can add optional modifier or readonly modifier to each field with `type Partial<T> = { [P in keyof T]?: T[P] }` and `type Readonly<T> = { readonly [P in keyof T]: T[P] }`.
+For example, you can add an optional modifier or a readonly modifier to each field with `type Partial<T> = { [P in keyof T]?: T[P] }` and `type Readonly<T> = { readonly [P in keyof T]: T[P] }`.
 It is also possible to remove such modifiers using `-?` and `-readonly`.

 The `keyof` operator in the code below produces a union of properties name.